2-24-battalion-org-au/website-source/webpages/memwall.md

 **The Memorial Wall** consists of two bluestone walls abutting a centre bluestone column with the Honour Roll of the men of the 2/24th who died on active service, along with individual plaques of the Battalion Commanders.
 Over 250 other individual plaques dedicated to servicemen who have died since the War are mounted on the bluestone walls.

 Families of 2/24th who wish to have a plaque honouring their serviceman should contact the Secretary of the 2/24 Battalion Association to request an application form.
 Contact details are
-Mail: Secretary, 2/24 Battalion Association, PO Box 5236, Burnley, Vic 3121
+Mail: Secretary, 2/24 Battalion Association, 503/2 Barnet Way, Richmond, Vic 3121
 Email: secretary@2-24.battalion.org.au
 The cost of a plaque is $88 inc GST.
 Plaques are inscribed and mounted by the local stonemasons, Wright and Sons of Wangaratta.